bas080/mash/README.md

 This will place a bin file in `~/.local/bin/mash`.
 Make sure to have `$HOME/.local/bin` in your `$PATH`.

+# Test

+Tests are writtin in bash.
+You can run the tests from the project directory by typing the following in your terminal.

+`./script/test`

+Note that the tests require an internet connection in order to test the url support.

 # Projects

 Are you using mash in your project?
 Consider putting your project on this list.